Putin’s war on Ukraine is drawing battle lines within Russia

 Oleg Deripaska, a billionaire industrialist, called for peace “as soon as possible” on the Telegram messaging app.
 Ukraine-born mogul Mikhail Fridman wrote a letter to staff at LetterOne, first reported by the Financial Times, saying that war could never be the answer.

 State television host Ivan Urgant posted a black square on his Instagram feed on invasion day, along with the words “Fear and Pain.
 No to war.”
-His show the next day was canceled and it’s not clear it will ever air again.
+His show the next day was canceled, and it’s not clear it will ever air again.

 Even the daughter of Kremlin spokesman Dmitry Peskov posted a black banner on social media with the words “No to war,” though she swiftly deleted it.

-Anissa Naouai, chief executive of Maffick, a company with RT links and one of Putin’s staunchest defenders for years, announced Tuesday she was “cutting all ties with RT,” posting a black banned on Twitter with the words “Russia without Putin.”
+Anissa Naouai, chief executive of Maffick, a company with RT links and one of Putin’s staunchest defenders for years, announced Tuesday she was “cutting all ties with RT,” posting a black banner on Twitter with the words “Russia without Putin.”

 Apolitical people felt the need to make their opposition clear.
 Peter Svidler, Russian chess grand master, usually tweets about chess, wordle and dogs.
 But last week he wrote that it was impossible to stay silent.
 “No to war,” he posted.